 Let the soil almost dry out between watering.

-As for feeding, the Parodia enjoy a rich fertilizer during the growing season.
+As for feeding, the Ball cactus enjoys a rich fertilizer during the growing season.

 During the summer and springtime, use a balanced cactus fertilizer mix once a month to feed the plants.